 Electric currents in the vastly complex system of billions of nerves in our body allow us to sense the world, control parts of our body, and think.
 These are representative of the three major functions of nerves.
 First, nerves carry messages from our sensory organs and others to the central nervous system, consisting of the brain and spinal cord.
 Second, nerves carry messages from the central nervous system to muscles and other organs.
-Third, nerves transmit and process signals within the central nervous system the subtle wonder that it is.
+Third, nerves transmit and process signals within the central nervous system.
+The sheer number of nerve cells and the incredibly greater number of connections between them makes this system the subtle wonder that it is.
 Nerve conduction is a general term for electrical signals carried by nerve cells.
 It is one aspect of bioelectricity, or electrical effects in and created by biological systems.

 Nerve cells, properly called neurons, look different from other cells-they have tendrils, some of them many centimeters long, connecting them with other cells.
-(See Figure 20.27.)
+(See Figure 20.24.)
 Signals arrive at the cell body across synapses or through dendrites, stimulating the neuron to generate its own signal, sent along its long axon to other nerve or muscle cells.
 Signals may arrive from many other locations and be transmitted to yet others, conditioning the synapses by use, giving the system its complexity and its ability to learn.

-Figure 20.27 A neuron with its dendrites and long axon.
+FIGURE 20.24 A neuron with its dendrites and long axon.
 Signals in the form of electric currents reach the cell body through dendrites and across synapses, stimulating the neuron to generate its own signal sent down the axon.
 The number of interconnections can be far greater than shown here.